Google Tells Us About Ways to Rewrite Search Queries using synonyms

-Search for the word “automobile” at Google, and the search engine might expand your search to include results for the word “car” as well, since it is a synonym of the word automobile.
-Accidentally misspell the word as “automoble” and Google might automatically correct your spelling error and search for “automobile.”
+Search for the word “automobile” at Google, and the search engine might rewrite your search to include results for the word “car” as well since it is a synonym of the word automobile.
+Accidentally misspell the word “automobile,” and Google might automatically correct your spelling error and search for “automobile.”

-Follow that up with a search for the word “driving” and Google could expand your query by using a process called stemming to look at the root of the word (driv-) and adding common endings to it, to come up with, and include in the search, such words as “driving,” and “driver.”
+Follow that up with a search for the word “driving.”
+Google could expand your query by using a process called stemming from looking at the root of the word (drive-) and adding common endings to it to come up with and include in the search.
+Those would be such words as “driving,” and “driver.”

-This kind of query expansion is aimed at providing searchers with better search results.
-This method of expanding queries might not happen yet (though it sometimes appears to for spelling corrections at least), and it might not happen in all searches.
+This kind of query expansion becomes aimed at providing searchers with better search results.
+But, this method of expanding queries might not happen yet (though it sometimes appears to be for spelling corrections at least), and it might not happen in all searches.

-- Augmentating search queries by doing things such as using synonyms of words that occur in the original query.
+- Augmentating search queries by doing things such as using search engine synonyms of words that occur in the original query

 A couple of white papers from Google and a newly published patent application explore some of the ways that Google might use machine translation to find synonyms for words to expand the search terms that you might use.

-There are a few different ways that expanding queries using synonyms can be done.
+There are a few different ways to rewrite search queries using synonyms that can get done.

-1) Synonyms for a word might be found in a thesaurus where those synonyms have been identified by experts, or a lexical ontology (an organized vocabulary of words).
+1) Synonyms for a word might become found in a thesaurus where those synonyms have gotten identified by experts or a lexical ontology (an organized vocabulary of words).

-2) Synonyms might be identified from other search queries that are syntactically similar (an ordering of and relationship between words in phrases that are similar) to the original query.
+2) Synonyms might get identified from other search queries that are syntactically similar (an ordering of and relationship between words in phrases similar) to the original query.

-If that query is expanded based upon the boat meaning, it might provide very irrelevant search results to a searcher, who probably doesn’t expect to see search results related to fishing trawlers.
+If that query is rewritten based upon the boat meaning, it might provide very irrelevant search results to a searcher, who probably doesn’t expect to see search results related to fishing trawlers.